conservationtechlab/tinyscrubcam/esp32CAMBuild/rhinoDetection_continuous/README.md

-This script can be downloaded onto the esp32 cam and allow for testing while the serial monitor is still available, as it does not require triggering from PIR to turn on or activate the feather.
-It will run continuous inference and save images that contain a detection of interest.

-Future Implementations:
-Ideally, this will be modified to only save 1 image if there are multiple objects of interest in one frame.
-Currently, if there are, say, 3 rhinos in 1 frame, it will save 3 continuous photos.
-It should only save one but this is the first implementation.
+This script can be downloaded onto the ESP32-CAM and as is, it will run object detection with a rhino detector for 10 seconds once triggered by a PIR sensor, which you will know inference is happening by the red light on the back of the ESP32-CAM turning on.
+If a rhino is detected, it will send a high signal to pin 13, where you can connect your feather M0 (not implemented to recieve that signal yet) or attach an LED to see when it detects something.
+As is, it will save detection photos to the SD card, and turn the red light off/pin 13 light off once it's finished the 10 seconds of inference, until it is retriggered by the PIR sensor and it will run inference again.
+You can modify the inference time and make it so that the photos do not save to the sd card.